Art-Sells/Arells/Build-Notes.md

 #### After Testing and Before Launch:
 - Store Private Key Cold
 - Delete Branched-Repo,
-- Send 1 month - 2 week notifications on new Features to be added (Public|Private Mode{First}/Notifications Center etc, Help Artists Find Buyers/Add Featured Artists from everyone who Responded (After we launch our Wallet))
+- Send 1 month - 2 week notifications on new Features to be added (On Arells you won't be selling your art as a person, you'll be selling your art as a store so I'd highly recommend to think about a unique name and logo before you create your market on Arells {point to free AI logo creators}).
+(Public|Private Mode{First}/Notifications Center etc, Help Artists Find Buyers/Add Featured Artists from everyone who Responded (After we launch our Wallet))

 ##### Misc Add-Ons (If enough time before launch)
 **My/Other Market Assets & Edit**